zeevilab/resource-conservation/README.md

 ### Run the analysis pipelines
 #### Linear mixed models (LMM)

+The R and shell scripts in directory Analysis/LMM group all the analyses performed using linear mixed models.
+These should be run only after running all of the data creation pipelines.
+To automatically run these analyses:

-1. Change permissions by executing the following commands
+1. Change permissions by executing the following commands -

 ```
 chmod +x run_LMM_eggNOG.sh
 chmod +x run_LMM_KEGG.sh
 ```
-2. Run LMM:
+2. Run LMM -

 ```
 ./run_LMM_eggNOG.sh [project_directory_path] [pN/pS_eggNOG_data_file_path] [metadata_file_path] [gene_expression_data_file_path]